Dr-Risk/MyWork2/TROUBLESHOOTING.md

     -   Attempted to log in with invalid characters (e.g., `' OR 1=1 --`) to verify that the stricter validation rejects them.
     -   Intentionally failed login attempts for the admin user to confirm that the account lockout mechanism now applies correctly.
 -   **Code Review**: Performed a full review to ensure security comments were accurate and provided clear guidance.

+## Issue: Stale User Data in "Add Project" Form (Solved)

+### Description
+When an admin created a new user, that new user would not immediately appear in the "Project Lead" dropdown list when creating a new project.
+The admin had to manually refresh the page for the list to update.

+### Root Cause Analysis & Fixes
+This was a classic client-side state management issue.
+The main dashboard component fetched the list of users when it first loaded, but it was not aware that the user list had changed after a new user was created in the `AddUserForm` dialog.
+The form's success state was not communicated back to the parent dashboard page.

+**Final Solution**: A callback function (`onSuccess`) was passed as a prop from the dashboard page to the `AddUserForm` component.
+When a user is created successfully, this callback is triggered.
+The callback function on the dashboard page then calls the `loadData` function, which re-fetches the list of all users from the server.
+This ensures the user list is always up-to-date, and any newly created users appear immediately in the "Project Lead" dropdown.

+### Testing Strategy
+-   **Manual UAT**:
+    1. Navigated to the "Manage Users" dialog and created a new user with the "Project Lead" role.
+    2. Closed the dialog and immediately opened the "Add Project" dialog.
+    3.  **Outcome**: Verified that the newly created user appeared in the "Project Lead" dropdown list without requiring a page refresh.
+The fix was confirmed to be successful.